4 Ways Scissors Can Save You Money

 Here are four times having the right pair of scissors can save you some serious cash.

 A good pair of hairdressing scissors will often pay for themselves with one use.
 Hair scissors average between $9 and $25 on Amazon.
-Average salon prices for women’s cuts range from $14 at a chain like Great Clips to $50 or more at a boutique salon, not including tip.
+Average salon prices for women’s cuts range from $14 at a chain like Great Clips to $50 or more at a boutique salon, not including the tip.
 With a sharp set of hairdressing scissors, you can cut those costs, sometimes by as much as 100%.

 The same goes for kids’ cuts and trims.
 Even pets can go longer between grooming appointments if you trim around the eyes and other trouble spots between visits.
 (See Do-It-Yourself Dog Grooming: A Pretty Pet for Less.)